 As a new Beneteau owner you will automatically become a member of Club Beneteau.
 Club Beneteau will entitle you to many added benefits and advantages as well as providing you with a valuable line of communication with Beneteau.
-We will forward a new owner's package directly to 30 day after receipt of the completed and signed warranty form from your dealer.
+Upon receipt of your completed and signed warranty form we will forward a new owners package directly to you.